 Accelerating the energy transition

-View our projectThe wind park Hollandse Kust Noord
+View our projectThe wind farm Hollandse Kust Noord

-CrossWind, a joint-venture between Shell and Eneco, develops and will operate the Hollandse Kust Noord subsidy-free offshore wind project.
+CrossWind, a joint-venture between Shell and Eneco, has developed and operates the Hollandse Kust Noord subsidy-free offshore wind project.

 The wind doesn’t always blow consistently.
-So how can a wind park provide electricity when there is little wind?
+So how can a wind farm provide electricity when there is little wind?
 CrossWind and its partners are exploring five different innovations designed to address these challenges.
-Through these innovations, an offshore wind park could be capable of providing more constant electricity regardless of the wind conditions.
+Through these innovations, an offshore wind farm could be capable of providing more constant electricity regardless of the wind conditions.

 Intelligent wind turbines